tyleryouk/00os-origin/00reaper/00OS-commands/user-directed/user-rules-00OS-commands.md

 * Acknowledge the current cycle position when discussing implementation details
 * Frame all development work within the context of the active request
 * Emphasize the 3-step pattern when explaining command processing

+---

+# 00OS Command Usage and Rationale

+## How to Use 00OS Commands
+- **All 00OS commands must be entered with the `>` prefix.**
+  - Example: `> help`, `> file list /00os/processes`, `> reaper-sync`
+- The `>` prefix is required and is the only way to trigger command processing mode.
+- Any input not prefixed with `>` is treated as conversational input and will not be processed as a command.

+## The 3-Step Pattern (Required for All Commands)
+1. **User sends a command**: `> command-name [arguments] [--flags]`
+2. **AI fetches the process rule**: The system makes a single `fetch_rules` call to retrieve the process definition.
+3. **AI executes the defined tool calls**: The system follows exactly the tool calls and logic defined in the fetched process rule—no more, no less.

+## Rationale for Using 00OS Commands
+- **Consistency and Predictability:** The `>` prefix and 3-step pattern ensure all commands are processed the same way, reducing ambiguity and errors.
+- **Simplicity and Maintainability:** The system enforces minimal, direct command implementations, making it easy to update, debug, and extend.
+- **Security and Control:** Centralized command processing allows for permission enforcement, auditing, and prevention of unauthorized or dangerous operations.
+- **Separation of Concerns:** Commands are clearly separated from conversational input, preventing accidental execution and maintaining a clean user experience.
+- **Extensibility:** The process categorization framework (system, 00reaper, 1000xdev) allows for easy expansion of command sets without breaking existing functionality.
+- **User Empowerment:** Standardized help, documentation, and error messages make it easy for users to discover and use commands.
+- **Automation:** The explicit, minimal tool call sequences are ideal for both human and AI-driven automation and scripting.